 Get feedback on your governance agreement and the transition roadmap.
 Adjust both based on the feedback you have received.
 Repeat as many times as necessary.

-At the same time, remember that the circle structure doesn’t have to be perfect right away because you can always change it later after you’ve implemented sociocracy.
-(Changing something a few months in is not unusual at all.)
+At the same time, remember that the circle structure doesn’t have to be perfect right away.
+You can always change it later after you’ve implemented sociocracy.
+(Changing something a few months into the process is not unusual at all.)

 The governance agreement and the implementation plan are ready.
 All concerns have been heard and addressed.
 You have trained everyone and you have a plan on how to ongoing training.
 Maybe you even have a plan on how to train new members.
 You’re ready.
 Make a final decision.
 Have a party!

 3.3 Fill your circles and form your General Circle

 Some organizations hold kick-off events with an external facilitator/trainer.
 This could be a multi-day workshop with (1) more training, (2) the final approval (3) a shared process where the first sets of circles are populated and the general circle is formed.
 For some organizations, leadership needs to be selected.
 For others, the original roles carry over from the previous system.